-Special Notes: From May through October, a commercial boat ferries passengers from Patchogue, New York, to a ferry landing less than 1/4 mile from the camping areas.
+Special Notes: From May through October, a commercial boat ferries passengers from Patchogue, New York, to a ferry landing less than 1⁄4 mile from the camping areas.
 The ferry runs daily; for information contact the park or call the Watch Hill Ferry Company in Patchogue, New York.
-Private boaters can dock at the Watch Hill marina within 1/4 mile of the campgrounds.
+Private boaters can dock at the Watch Hill marina within 1⁄4 mile of the campgrounds.
 Services available seasonally within 1 mile of camping areas include: Watch Hill-solar-heated showers, restaurant, snack bar, evening ranger programs.
 Fires are permitted only in grills provided or campstoves.
 Sandy campsites require longer-than-normal tent stakes.
 Mosquitoes are abundant in warmer months; bring insect repellent and bug-proof tent netting.
+Some ticks carry Lyme disease, a serious illness: to avoid getting bitten, stay on the boardwalk, use insect repellent, and inspect yourself carefully for ticks if you walk through grass or brush.